 World War II

-The State Historical Society of Missouri's World War II digital collection includes photographs and letters from servicemen during the war.
-Of particular note is the Society's ongoing project to digitize over 3000 WWII letters from collection C0068.
+The State Historical Society of Missouri's World War II digital collection includes photographs and letters from servicemen and servicewomen during the war.
+Of particular note is the Society's recently completed project to digitize and transcribe over 3000 WWII letters from collection C0068.